zhivkopetrov/MonteCarlo/README.md

-Graphical representation of Monte Carlo integration method.
+Graphical representation of Monte Carlo integration method
-List of developed heuristics:
-- Manhattan distance;
-- Diagonal distance;
-- Euclidean distance;

 The project uses:

 - Linux OS;
-- SDL2 external library for graphics;
+- SDL2 external library for graphics and keyboard/mouse inputs;
 - cmake for build tool;

 In order to run the project you need to have the listed libraries installed: